Hipster (contemporary subculture): Southwestern U.S.

 One of these cities is Austin, Texas, well known as the home of the South by Southwest Music Festival.
 Texas is well known for its loyalty to the Republican party, but Austin is one of the few locales in Texas that reliably vote Democratic.
 There are also several organic foods and cosmetics companies based out of the city.
 The neighborhood of East Austin is an especially popular neighborhood for hipster-types to live in.

 Another example of a liberal enclave in a conservative state is Salt Lake City, Utah.
 In the 2016 Presidential Election, a majority of voters chose Democrat Hillary Clinton in only two Utah counties, both located right around Salt Lake City.
 On the aforementioned MoveHub list of the 20 most hipster cities in America, Salt Lake City placed No. 2 in the whole nation.
 In a state known for its Mormon faith, Salt Lake City has become a favorite residence of LGBT people, and has sprouted an impressive host of microbreweries.
 The city also has many vegan stores and hiking trails.

-Denver is another often-cited example of a famous pilgrimage destination for Millennials.
-Denver has a burgeoning reputation for its microbreweries.
-The city is also well known as a hiking and skiing destination.
-The city reportedly has one of the most active and "fit" populations in the U.S. The city is one of the 10 most dog-friendly cities in America, and has the highest number per-capita of dog walkers and pet sitters.
-In the music industry, one of the most famous venues for concerts, and one which many bands profess as being their favorite to perform at, is Red Rocks Amphitheatre.
-Bands sometimes have to book popular dates as far as five years in advance.

 Other locales in the Southwest region which made MoveHub's list of the 20 Most Hipster Cities include Tucson, Arizona; Santa Rosa, California; Reno, Nevada; and Albuquerque, New Mexico.